DancingLittleBird/Hongik/README.md

 # Hongik
-upload assignments and my personal projects
+assignments and my personal projects are uploaded